Call for Papers, 2023

 The Canadian Society of Medievalists / Société canadienne des médiévistes is a scholarly and professional association dedicated to promoting Medieval Studies at Canadian colleges and universities and to improving knowledge of the Middle Ages among the Canadian general public.

+Individual papers should be no more than 20 minutes in length.
+Sessions consist of three 20-minute papers and up to 30 minutes for questions (that is, 90 minutes in total).
 Round-tables, workshops, or sessions in an alternative format should be no more than 90 minutes in length, including a question period.

 Paper proposals must include a document giving the title plus a one-page abstract (without identifying the author), and indicate if the proposal is for the general call or the special theme.
 A separate document should consist of a one-page curriculum vitae which includes the paper’s title at the top.